foundweekends/conscript/README.markdown

 Installation
 ------------

-There are two methods of installiation available.
+There are two methods of installation available.

 ### Linux, Mac, Windows